 Track 7 was an echo track, and 8 contained Lennon’s vocals.

-The live recording was included on a bonus disc with the Some Time In New York City album.
+The live recording of ‘Well (Baby Please Don’t Go)’ was included on a bonus disc with the Some Time In New York City album.
 One side consisted of a performance a Unicef charity concert which took place at the Lyceum in London on 15 December 1969, and the second half was from the Fillmore East in New York City on 6 June 1971.

 Lennon introduced the song with the words: “This is a song I used to sing when I was in the Cavern in Liverpool.
-I haven’t done it since, so…” His description wasn’t quite true.
-He had recorded the song at EMI Studios, Abbey Road in February 1971, during the session for Power To The People.
-At the same time he also recorded several other songs, including I Don’t Want To Be A Soldier and It’s So Hard.
+I haven’t done it since, so…” This was despite having recorded it on two occasions earlier in the year.